Frequently Asked Questions

 Simply fill in our on-line reservation form or contact our U.S. reservations office (toll free US/Canada) 1-646-503-1735, in Belize at 011 (501) 533-7040, fax 011 (502) 523-7210 or send us an email: .
 We will respond in most cases to your reservation request often within the hour, but always by the next business day.

 Upon confirmation, we will email or fax details of your reservation with payment and deposit requirements.
-25% deposit is due at time of confirmation.
+Full payment is due at time of Booking for Room Only and 50% Deposit at time of booking for packages.
 You can make your payments by personal check or credit card (Visa and Master Card).
 The balance of the invoice is due 30 days prior to your scheduled arrival date.
 All additional items (gifts, drinks, etc.) can be charged to your room and paid for upon your departure.

 About travel in Belize